5 Features That Make Continuing Care Retirement Communities Different

 ▷ Did you know that by 2060, the number of Americans aged 65 or older will go from 46 million to 98 million, more than doubling?
 Or that America's elderly population will surge from 15 percent to 24 percent?

-As the iconic Baby Boom generation continues to gray, the retirement living industry will grow in response.
-The expansion of care resources for older people will mean new amenities, services, and lifestyle options.
+As the iconic Baby Boom generation continues to gray, the senior care and retirement living industry will grow in response.
+The expansion of senior care resources for older people will mean new amenities, services, and lifestyle options.

-Baby Boomers have been making waves in the US ever since they were teens, and this trend will continue when it comes to the elder care they receive.
+Baby Boomers have been making waves in the US ever since they were teens, and this trend will continue when it comes to the senior care and retirement services they receive.
 Many prove more educated and affluent than their elderly predecessors.

 As a result, they demand facilities better suited to their unique care needs.
-Read on for five features that make the continuing care retirement community (CCRC) concept unique.
+Read on for five retirement community features and amenities that make the continuing care retirement community (CCRC) concept unique.

 What is a CCRC?

+What is continuing care for the elderly?
 Continuing care retirement communities provide a wide range of services for seniors at different stages of their lives.
-As a result, these communities can respond to the changing needs of seniors over time without needing to relocate.
+As a result, these retirement communities can respond to the changing needs of seniors over time without needing to relocate.

 CCRC rental communities also represent a solid answer for senior couples who want to live together despite needing very different levels of care.